supported PBXs – supported protocols

-Apresa records video meetings and phone calls from Microsoft Teams.
+Apresa records video meetings, phone calls and chat from Microsoft Teams.
 Screen sharing can be recorded as well.
 The recordings are created by a Vidicode Recording Bot running in the Microsoft cloud environment (Azure).
 Many useful settings can be configured in the Vidicode Bot, for example to enable “Recording on Demand” for a specific Microsoft Teams Client.

 In the Microsoft Teams interface, a client can stop a recording, delete a recording, insert a silence for privacy reasons, and add notes.
 These notes will be stored in Apresa along with the recording.
 During a video meeting there is an option to blank the screen and silence the audio, for parts of the meeting that shouldn’t be included in the recording.